How Much Does It Cost to Feed a Horse?

 Hay

-For adult horses and horses with the lesser workload, the best choice is the grassy hay because it has low-calorie nutrients that can satiate your animal companion.
+The best choice for adult horses and horses with a lesser workload is grassy hay because it has low-calorie nutrients that can satiate your animal companion.
 A half bale of hay typically costs around $3-$10 per day, depending on the area, but your horse may need more than half a bundle in a single day.

 Green grass and Legumes

-To provide your horse with the most nutrients their body needs, your pasture must be of high quality.
+Your pasture must be high quality to give your horse the most nutrients their body needs.
 Yes, not all green means “good.”
 Legumes like clover that offer natural protein must be in moderation because too much high protein in their diet can lead to nutrient toxicity that can cause severe problems for your horse.
-You also need to control the access to green grass because too many greens can lead to problems like laminitis, and if not digested properly, it can cause colic.
+You also need to control the access to green grass because too much green can lead to problems like laminitis, and if not digested properly, it can cause colic.

 Grains